wlillisdev/quiz-master/README.md

 __Quizzes Page__

   -  This page clearly lays out the main quiz topics.
 The user can easily navigate to the diffrent quizzes.
-  - Each specific quiz category has an eye catching image relation to the different topics.
+  - Each specific quiz category has an eye catching image in relation to the different topics.
 Each topic has a button type icon in the centre of it that also has a hover effect to improve the users experience.
   - At the bottom of the page there is an interactive google map.
 The map has various markers at locations all around the world.
   - When the user clicks on the marker a info window appears and the users can view an interesting fact from this location.
   - This is aimed at improving  the users engagement  on the site.
 As all quiz lovers enjoys interesting  facts and information this map will cater for this need and provide some fun for the user as they take a break between quizzes.